Group conferences and streams

 • Pages of scheduled conferences.

 The parameters for private and public conferences have to be specified separately.
-You can choose the following connection options: from client applications, browsers (via WebRTC), by QR code from a conference page, and from hardware or software SIP/H.323 endpoints.
+Please note that quick conferences created in client applications are always private.
+Conferences can be joined from client applications, browsers (via WebRTC), by QR code from the event page, and from hardware or software SIP/H.323 endpoints.